Death of a dynasty

 The princess unknowingly had a ticking time bomb in her brain, and on December 14 it exploded.
 Her skull was flooded with blood, which in turn caused cardiac and respiratory arrest.

-Once this had happened, in provincial Thailand miles from a hospital, not even the best neurosurgeon in the world could have saved her
+Once this had happened, in provincial Thailand miles from a hospital, not even the best neurosurgeon in the world could have saved her.

 It was not until around midday on Thursday that doctors at Chulalongkorn dared to formally pronounce Ong Bha brain dead, but this fact has remained secret.
 On the orders of the king, Bajrakitiyabha continues to be kept technically alive by the ECMO machine.
 But she will never ever wake up.